Select Language

 These valves work by either remaining in a closed state until an explosion triggers them or actively responding based on specific operational conditions.
 The choice between passive and active systems depends on various factors, including the nature of the industrial process, safety requirements, and response time needed.

-Passive Explosion Isolation Valves
+How Passive Valves Work

 How They Work